one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #

 ### Requirements
-  - MrChromeBox Firmware version 4.11.2
+  - MrChromeBox coreboot Firmware version 4.11.2 - other versions will NOT work.
+Yet...
-    - Other versions will NOT work.
-I will try to update to 4.12 when I can.
+    - 4.12 support coming soon!
   - Core i3 or Core i5 Processor
     - Will not work with the Celeron model
   - Minimum of a 32GB SSD